David Oppenheim (musician)

 David Jerome Oppenheim (April 13, 1922 – November 14, 2007) was an American clarinetist, and classical music and television producer.
 Oppenheim directed the Masterworks division of Columbia Records from 1950 to 1959.
 During this time he worked with numerous major figures in the music world including Igor Stravinsky, with whom he formed a friendship, later producing for him.

 In the 1960s, he worked for the television production company Robert Saudek Associates and worked as a writer and producer for CBS from 1962 to 1967.
 His 1964 documentary about cellist Pablo Casals, Casals at 88, won the Prix Italia.
-Dean of the New York University School of the Arts (NYU) from 1969 to 1991, in 1985, he was the principal architect of the Tisch School of the Arts.
-One of his major achievements was developing the NYU arts programs into a major institution with courses offered in photography, cinema, musical theater, dramatic acting, and writing.
+He was the second Dean of the New York University School of the Arts (NYU) from 1969 to 1991, which was transformed under his leadership from a collection of disparate arts programs into a major institution with courses offered in photography, cinema, musical theater, dramatic acting, and writing.

 Early years

 Oppenheim was born in Detroit in 1922 to Louis Oppenheim and Julia Nurko Oppenheim.
 His father owned a department store.
 He had one sibling, a brother, Stanley.
-At the age of 13, upon the death of his father, he and his family relocated to New York City, where he spent most of his life.
+His family was Jewish.
+At the age of thirteen, upon the death of his father, he and his family relocated to New York City, where he spent most of his life.
 He began playing the clarinet after this move and by age 20 was considered to be an accomplished player.
 He attended Juilliard and graduated from the Eastman School of Music in 1943.
 During World War II he served as an anti-tank gunner.